Medvedev, down due to covid-19 in the Monte Carlo tournament

 Nadal reviews his academy before traveling to Monte Carlo

-Hurkacz, at the gates of the top-15 after his victory in Miami
+Hurkacz, on the verge of the top-15 after his victory in Miami

 The 25-year-old Muscovite was the second seed of the tournament, behind the Serbian Novak Djokovic.
 He was exempt from the first round.
 He shared half of the painting in which the Spanish appears Rafael Nadal, third favorite and winner eleven times of the Principality tournament.